 Non-profit wealth management company ImpactAssets has listed Iroquois Valley Farms on its list of 50 experienced impact investment firms for six consecutive years, a testament to the company's stability, growth and track record.

 Public Benefit Corporation

-At the time of the REIT conversion, Iroquois Valley Farms elected to incorporate into a Public Benefit Corporation, with publicly stated corporate goals of achieving social and environmental change.
-The specific public benefit purpose of Iroquois Valley REIT is enabling healthy food production, soil restoration and water quality improvement through the establishment of secure and sustainable farmland access tenures.
+At the time of the REIT conversion, Iroquois Valley REIT elected to incorporate into a Public Benefit Corporation, with publicly stated corporate goals of achieving social and environmental change.

 EXPERIENCED MANAGEMENT TEAM AND BOARD OF DIRECTORS